matomo-org/developer-documentation/docs/3.x/generated/Hooks.md

 *Defined in [Piwik/API/Request](https://github.com/matomo-org/matomo/blob/3.x-dev/core/API/Request.php) in line [172](https://github.com/matomo-org/matomo/blob/3.x-dev/core/API/Request.php#L172)*

 This event is posted in the Request dispatcher and can be used to overwrite the Module and Action to dispatch.
 This is useful when some Controller methods or API methods have been renamed or moved to another plugin.

 Callback Signature:
 <pre><code>function(&amp;$module, &amp;$action)</code></pre>

-- $module
+-  `&$module` string

-- $action
+-  `&$action` string

 Usages: